waterdisappear/SAR-JEPA/README.md

 ```
 ## Fine-tuning with pre-trained checkpoints

 Our few-shot learning is based on [Dassl](https://github.com/KaiyangZhou/Dassl.pytorch).
-You may need to installate this and use our modified tools.py and transforms.py for SAR images.
+You may need to installate this and use our modified tools.py and transforms.py in [zip](https://github.com/waterdisappear/SAR-JEPA/blob/main/few_shot_classification/Dassl.pytorch.zip) for SAR images.
 You can run MIM_finetune.sh and MIM_linear.sh.

 ## Acknowledgement